angrysky56/ollama-mcp-server/README.md

-# Ollama MCP Server- pretty mangled currently can probably use ollama features but not agents working on a hybrid gui approach, claude writes the agent files and the user can run them via gui, fast-agent gui is mostly broken currently.
+# Ollama MCP Server

+## Currently Claude can probably use ollama features but not agents.

+I am working on a hybrid gui approach, claude writes the agent files and the user can run them via gui, fast-agent gui is mostly broken currently.
+You can use MCP with your local Ollama models this way though, which is cool to me lol.

 ![alt text](image.png)